 This is the final post about the transition to ISO/IEC 17025:2017, General requirements for the competence of testing and calibration laboratories.

 To recap, our first post on ISO/IEC 17025:2017 provided an overview.
 In part 2, we discussed clauses 3 through 5, covering terms and definitions, general requirements, and structural requirements.
 Part 3 focused on resource requirements detailed in clause 6.
 Part 4 was about process requirements.
-Last time, in part 5, we turned to management system requirements.
+In part 5, we turned to management system requirements.
 Here, we wrap up the series with a brief discussion of transition considerations.

 For accredited laboratories and accreditation body members of the International Laboratory Accreditation Cooperation (ILAC) – which provides oversight for bodies offering accreditation for laboratories, there is a three-year period for implementation of the revised standard.
 Laboratories should check with their accreditation bodies for the transition timeline.